ibm-cloud-docs/cloud-object-storage/manage-scc.md

 ### Available goals for {{site.data.keyword.cos_short}}
 {: #cloud-object-storage-available-goals}

+* Ensure that Cloud Object Storage buckets are only created in designated locations
+* Ensure that Cloud Object Storage buckets are only created in a certain storage class
+* Ensure that Cloud Object Storage buckets are created with a designated managed encyption root key CRN
+* Ensure that Cloud Object Storage buckets are prevented from setting public ACLs
-* Ensure that Cloud Object Storage buckets are accessible by using private endpoints only
+* Ensure that Cloud Object Storage buckets are accessible by using private or direct endpoints only
+* Ensure that Cloud Object Storage buckets are only accessible from designated IP addresses
+* Ensure that Cloud Object Storage buckets can not be accessed from designated IP addresses
+* Ensure that Cloud Object Storage buckets use a designated instance of Activity Tracker
+* Ensure that Cloud Object Storage buckets send object read and/or write events to Activity Tracker

 ## Governing {{site.data.keyword.cos_short}} resource configuration
 {: #govern-cloud-object-storage}